The Bankrate promise

 The Global Entry application fee is a downright bargain at just $100 for five years.
 However, you can get this fee reimbursed with certain credit cards.
 They include the Capital One Venture, Chase Sapphire Preferred and United Explorer Card.
 The Global Entry application fee credit offsets the first year’s annual fee on these cards.
-While it’s not the only benefit you should consider when choosing a credit card for European travel, enough credit cards offer it that it’s worth being mindful of.
+While it’s not the only benefit you should consider when choosing a travel credit card for European sightseeing, enough credit cards offer it that it’s worth being mindful of.

 The bottom line

-Europe is becoming increasingly cashless and traveling with a credit card is mandatory these days.
-While you can get by with any credit card, choosing the right one will ensure that your card is accepted, you earn points and don’t incur additional fees in the process.
+Europe is becoming increasingly cashless, and traveling with a credit card is practically mandatory these days.
+While you can get by with any credit card, choosing the right one will ensure that your card is accepted, you earn points and you don’t incur additional fees in the process.
 If you take it a step further, you can even improve your travel experience and offset the cost entirely.
 Best of all, you’ll have peace of mind and can focus on enjoying your trip.